 or

-Have they stopped seeking out alternate activities, they use to enjoy?
+Have they stopped seeking out alternate activities, they use to enjoy? - Constantly distracted by their device

-Are you unable to communicate with your child while they are on their device?
+Are you unable to communicate with your child while they are on their device? - Displays problematic behaviour when they are unable to be on their device

-Are there tantrums, tears, or aggression if they are unable to access their devices?
+Are there tantrums, tears, or aggression if they are unable to access their devices? - Constantly talking about screen time

-When they are not online are they constantly talking about something they have done or seen on their device?
+When they are not online are they constantly talking about something they have done or seen on their device? - Withdrawal symptoms

 Do they become anxious, upset, or demanding when they can not access their devices and then calmer when they do?